 Do You Have a Valid Slip and Fall Claim?

 Snow, rain, ice, or a wet surface in Dallas, Texas can cause someone to slip and fall.
 Although slip and fall incidents are common, they can also lead to serious injuries.
-Slip and fall accidents fall under an area of law known as personal injury.
+A slip and fall is covered under an area of law known as personal injury, specifically premises liability.
 Personal injury is part of Texas civil law.
 The purpose of personal injury law is to help victims get their life back on track after an accident of some sort.

 Are All Slip and Fall Claims Easy to Settle?